Definition of Aggravated Battery

 Penalties for Aggravated Battery

-Under Florida law, Aggravated Battery is generally classified as a second degree felony.
-Thus, the penalties can include up to 15 years in prison or 15 years of probation, and up to $10,000.00 in fines.
+Aggravated Battery is classified as a second degree felony, with penalties up to 15 years in prison or 15 years of probation, and up to $10,000.00 in fines.

 Enhancements for Firearms

-• Semiautomatic Firearm or Machine Gun Possessed During Incident- Minimum term of imprisonment of 15 years.
+• Semiautomatic Firearm Possessed During Incident- Minimum 15 years;

-• Firearm Discharged and Death or Great Bodily Harm is Caused- Minimum term of imprisonment of 25 years.
+• Firearm Discharged with Great Bodily Harm- Minimum 25 years.

 Defenses to Aggravated Battery